morhetz/gruvbox/README.md

 <p align="center"><img src="https://imgrush.com/h0EfiWAdb4Ke.svg"></p>

-Gruvbox is heavily inspired by [badwolf][], [jellybeans][] and [solarized][].
+gruvbox is heavily inspired by [badwolf][], [jellybeans][] and [solarized][].

 Designed as a bright theme with pastel 'retro groove' colors and light/dark mode switching in the way of [solarized][].
-The main focus when developing Gruvbox is to keep colors easily distinguishable, contrast enough and still pleasant for the eyes.
+The main focus when developing gruvbox is to keep colors easily distinguishable, contrast enough and still pleasant for the eyes.

    [badwolf]: https://github.com/sjl/badwolf
    [jellybeans]: https://github.com/nanotech/jellybeans.vim